If you’re exploring how to maximize your healthcare savings, Health Savings Accounts (HSAs) are a powerful tool.

 Changing health plans?
 Here’s what you need to know:

 Yes.
 Your HSA is yours forever, even if you switch to a non-HDHP plan.
-However, you can only contribute to the HSA if your new plan is HSA-eligible.
+However, you can only contribute to the HSA on your own if your new plan is HSA-eligible.

 For instance, if you switch from an HDHP to a PPO, you retain existing HSA funds but cannot add new money unless you re-enroll in an HDHP.